oracle-livelabs/developer/dev-ai-app-dev-retail/mcp/mcp.md

     This snippet calls the MCP tool healthcheck\_impl(), which returns a simple confirmation that the MCP server is up and responsive.
 It’s the quickest way to verify that the server is running correctly and ready to accept tool calls.

     What makes MCP powerful here is that health checks are exposed just like any other tool.
 That means clients—whether a Jupyter notebook, IDE plugin, or agent workflow—can programmatically confirm connectivity and fail fast if something is wrong, instead of silently breaking.
-For Seer Holding, this ensures reliable pipelines and smooth developer experience when building on top of Oracle Database 23ai and MCP.
+For Seer Holding, this ensures reliable pipelines and smooth developer experience when building on top of Oracle AI Database and MCP.

     For Seer Holding, this is like a pre-flight check before analysts start their workflows: it reassures teams that the systems behind their return authorization, fraud detection, or onboarding processes are healthy, so they can trust the tools they’re about to use.